cKlee/ecpo/ecpo.md

 ## hasEndTemporal

-[hasEndTemporal]: #hasendtemporal
+[ hasEndTemporal ]: #hasendtemporal

-A temporal information, like a year
+A temporal information, like a year or a date for the ending group

 	ecpo:hasEndTemporal a owl:DatatypeProperty ;
 		rdfs:label "has end temporal"@en ;
 		rdfs:label "has endende Zeit"@de ;
 		rdfs:domain ecpo:Chronology ;
 		rdfs:range rdfs:Literal ;
-		rdfs:comment "A temporal information, like a year"@en ;
+		rdfs:comment "A temporal information, like a year or a date for the ending group"@en ;
 		rdfs:subPropertyOf ecpo:hasEnd ;
 		rdfs:isDefinedBy <> .

+## hasEndTemporalExtension

+[ hasEndTemporalExtension ]: #hasendtemporalextension

+A textual discrimination for the temporal information of the ending group, like a season

+	ecpo:hasEndTemporalExtension a owl:DatatypeProperty ;
+		rdfs:label "has end temporal extension"@en ;
+		rdfs:label "hat endende Zeit Ergänzung"@de ;
+		rdfs:domain ecpo:Chronology ;
+		rdfs:range rdfs:Literal ;
+		rdfs:comment "A textual discrimination for the temporal information of the ending group, like a season"@en ;
+		rdfs:subPropertyOf ecpo:hasEnd ;
+		rdfs:isDefinedBy <> .

 ## hasEndDayCount

-[hasEndDayCount]: #hasenddaycount
+[ hasEndDayCount ]: #hasenddaycount

 The day count of the ending group